nibblegap/mailinabox-sogo/README.md

 As of writing (28th October 2016) this fork is stable and working, and qualifies for production usage.

 **NOTE**: There is NO upgrade/migration path from older Mail-in-a-Box installations.
+This is a test REPO for converting to Debian.

 * * *